on5vo/hydrogenline/README.md

 The scripts available as CLI executables:

-- `capture`: captures samples repeatedly from the RTL-SDR, calculates and averages the PSD, and stores them
+- `capture`: captures samples repeatedly from the RTL-SDR, calculates and averages the PSD, and stores them.
+- `waterfall`: creates a waterfall plot of the measured PSDs.